1 Information regarding the technologies we use

 Similar technologies are technologies which enable the entity using it to track your user behaviour.
 This can be done by local shared objects or local storage, such as flash cookies, HTML 5 cookies and other web application software methods, all of which store information in your browser or device.
 Additionally, there are other technologies that function without local storage in your end device and instead make use of, inter alia, browser functions.
 In this context, a 'fingerprint' of your system is created that serves as a unique identifier.

 In our apps we also use so-called Software Development Kits (SDKs), which are provided by third parties.
 SDKs are software tools or libraries which we integrate into our apps and which, among other things, enable tracking and analysis of user behaviour.
+Lastly, we also share data about your usage behavior with third parties by transmitting this data from server to server.

 These technologies may function across all your browsers and in some cases are not fully managed by your browser but may need to be managed directly from your installed applications or your device.
 We sometimes use the terms cookies and similar technologies interchangeably.